sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/1000 - getting-started.md

 Try it out: change one of the questions to `"street address for the Anyco insurance company"` and see what you get.
 For easy authoring, try out this method in Sensible's visual authoring tool by clicking **Switch to Sensible Instruct**.

 LLM-based methods such as the Query Group method can run up against limitations with complex document formatting.
-In such cases, combine LLM-based methods with layout-based methods in the same document extraction configuration.
+In such advanced cases, use layout-based methods to extract the target information.

-Let's look next at several simple layout-based methods.
+Let's look next at several basic layout-based methods.

 How it works: Label method
 ----